Smoke Test Automation Benefits: Streamlining Your Software Delivery

 Smoke tests typically run on new software builds.
 Each time developers add new code, a build is created.
 Before this build moves to further testing, a smoke test acts as a gatekeeper.
 It verifies the build is stable enough to proceed.
 This early detection of critical issues prevents wasted time and resources on testing a fundamentally broken build.
 Imagine a new feature breaks the login process.
 Without a smoke test, this issue might not be discovered until much later in testing, after significant time has been invested.
 A quick smoke test catches this immediately, allowing developers to address the problem before it impacts other testing efforts.

-Select and Design Test Cases
+Design Effective Test Cases

 Choosing the right test cases for your smoke tests is crucial.
 These tests should be concise, targeted, and cover the most critical aspects of your application.
 Start by identifying and testing core functionalities, such as user login and registration.
 Think of the essential user flows—the actions a user must perform.
 These are the areas your smoke tests should focus on.
 Keep the number of test cases relatively small; the goal is a quick check, not exhaustive testing.
 Also, consider how you'll design these tests.
 While manual testing is possible, automating your smoke tests offers significant advantages.
 Recording smoke test cases with a tool lets you rerun them repeatedly and efficiently, saving time and ensuring consistency across builds.
 This automation becomes especially valuable as your software grows and the number of builds increases.